 Whether you’re male or female, hair loss is no laughing matter.
 In fact, symptoms such as thinning hair, male/female pattern baldness, a receding hairline and bald patches affect no less than 50 million men and 30 million women worldwide.
 The good news is, thankfullly, those unsightly grafts and bad hair plugs of yesteryear have been kicked into touch with a much more effective way to restore hair loss: follicular unit extraction (FUE).

-Unlike strip transplants where whole chunks of skin and hair are removed, FUE works by having individual, healthy hair follicles extracted from the scalp (usually at the back of the head where thinning is less common).
-These follicles are then grafted, one-by-one into balding areas, which gives a much more natural look and results in no linear scarring around the back of the head.
-Yes, it can be a lengthy process – usually with several treatments required over a couple of years – but with results often lasting forever, FUE can be life-changing.
+Unlike strip transplants where whole chunks of skin and hair are removed, FUE works by having individual, healthy hair follicles extracted from the scalp (usually at the back of the head where thinning is less common), then grafted one-by-one into balding areas.
+This gives a much more natural look and results in no linear scarring around the back of the head.
+Yes, it can be a lengthy process, often with several treatments required over a couple of years, but with results often lasting forever, FUE can be life-changing.

 2. Simply The Chest